scrawlon/scrawlon.github.io/_posts/2015-07-06-writing-on-glass.md

 ID: 74
 title: Writing On Glass
 author: Scott McGrath
-description: "Interested in computer tablets for taking handwritten notes?
 Here, I look at the pros/cons of a few popular choices"
 header_image:
   file: tablet-computers.jpg